CumulusNetworks/docs/content/cumulus-netq-46/NVLink4/Upgrade-NVOS.md

 ---
-title: Upgrade NVOS with LCM
+title: Upgrade NVOS
 author: NVIDIA
 weight: 1153
 toc: 4
 ---

-Lifecycle management (LCM) lets you upgrade NVLink4 switches and GPU nodes to the latest NVOS version.
+Lifecycle management lets you upgrade NVLink4 switches and GPU nodes to the latest NVOS version.
 You can run up to five upgrades concurrently.

 ## Prepare for an NVOS Upgrade